The evidence-tier system

 Peer-reviewed

-Statements supported by a published peer-reviewed study, regulatory filing, or certification standard.
-The citation is provided.
-The reader can verify.
-This is the only category we treat as established.
+Supported by a published, peer-reviewed study, with the citation provided.
+The reader can verify it.
+This is the only tier we treat as established.

 Inferred